ofbennett/cnn-mnist/README.md

 As you can see the digits that the model struggles with are actually pretty weird and even a human would struggle to know what digit some of these images were meant to represent!
 Seems that even a powerful machine learning model struggles to know what you mean if your hand writing is terrible :) What this essentially shows us it that the model is approaching human level accuracy and that significant further gains in performance will be difficult to achieve.

-I hope this repo helps to demonstrate the power of a CNN and how you can use low level TensorFlow to implement one, and even implement extra features like batch normalization and dropout.
+I hope this repo helps to demonstrate the power of a CNN and how you can use low level TensorFlow to implement one.
+You can even implement extra features like batch normalization and dropout yourself.
 Have fun with it and please feel free to let me know about any suggestions or issues!